gzgreg/wordcheat/README.md

 `get` takes two numerical arguments (use `get 0 50`), and shows the words in the current sorted order from the first argument to the second argument (the 1st to 51st words in this case).

 `win` searches for winning words.
 Determines which side of the board you are on based on capitalized letters, so input board must be valid for this to work properly.

+`add` adds a word to the area you control (equivalent to capitalizing).
+Allows you to pick a particular configuration of the word.
+This doesn't re-analyze the board.